The Money Hungry Industry of Aviation

 When I brought up these problems to the owner he literally told me “There was nothing wrong with the plane, it must have been user error.”

 This is what I’m talking about when money comes before safety.
-The aircraft owner didn’t want to spend the money for problems that only occasionally happen apparently so he turns his head the other way when things like this happen.
+The aircraft owner didn’t want to spend the money on problems that only occasionally happen apparently so he turns his head the other way when things like this happen.

 Upon talking to other people who have used his services, some said that similar things happened to them and he gave them the same response.

 The more of these companies that are allowed to exist, the less safe our skies will be.
 But then there are companies with the polar opposite views, with that being that any small thing wrong with an aircraft makes it not airworthy.

 The school I fly at now has multiple flight instructors that think this way.
 If the clock is not set at the right time and they don’t know how to change it, the plane apparently must be grounded.
 In this case, the school loses money from these unnecessary groundings.

 Safety in Aviation Not Consistent across Cultures